texjporg/uptex-base/README.md

 # uptex-base

-The bundle contains plain TeX format and documents for upTeX.
+The bundle contains plain TeX format and documents, samples for upTeX.

 ## Repository